driverag22/earthMoonProblem_Alg/README.md

 ### TODO
 A sat implementation of the biplanar tester has been written on cpp, although it might be a bit buggy.
-A sat implementation for blow-ups has been written on python.
+A sat implementation for blow-ups of graphs has been written on python: it first computes the blow-up of the graph, and then tries to find a biplanar partition.